rozek/node-red-user-management-example/README.md

 * `agreedToTOS` must be `true`
 * if all conditions are met, `agreedToDPS` and `agreedToTOS` will be stored and the user may continue using the offered service

+### POST /user/&lt;user-id&gt;/login ###

+* POST with form variable `Password`
+* &lt;user-id&gt; must be the email address of an account which has already been confirmed
+* `Password` must be the current password for this account
+* if all conditions are met a "bearer" token with the currently configured lifetime will be generated and returned in an "authorization" header.
+This token can now be used for further requests to authenticate the logged-in user
+* the token expires after a configured time of inactivity but - within its lifetime - it gets refreshed by every request which requires an authentication

 ### POST /user/&lt;user-id&gt;/change-userid ###

 * POST with form variable `newUserId`